solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 }}
 ```
 ## 5. Precise relative order of landmark versions
-Using the temporal relations, the events and changes we have created, we are now going to precise the relations between landmark version using "Previous/Next property account" properties.
+Using the temporal relations and the events and changes we have created, we precise the relations between landmark version using "Previous/Next property account" attributes.

 ### 5.1 Add *hasPreviousVersionInSRCOrder* and *hasNextVersionInSRCOrder* using FolioChange events
+* Create links between landmark versions before and after event of type *FolioChange*.

 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX cad_ltype: <http://rdf.geohistoricaldata.org/id/codes/cadastre/landmarkType/>